What are the most important traits to encourage during a child’s development?

 You have a couple of options when it comes to reading the notes of appreciation:

-- You can open up the box every few days and read all the notes to the class;
+- You can open up the Thank You Post every few days and read all the notes, or “mail”, to the class;

 You can choose any of these methods or create your own method that works for your class.
 The important thing is that each student should eventually get to hear or read a note of thanks or appreciation that someone has written about him or her.

-This activity encourages students to be kind to one another and to be on the lookout for positive things to write down and slip into the appreciation box.
+This activity encourages students to be kind to one another and to be on the lookout for positive things to write down and slip into the Thank You Post.

-If you have a particularly chatty class or a class that hasn’t mastered writing yet, doing shout-outs can be a good substitute for the appreciation box.
+If you have a particularly chatty class or a class that hasn’t mastered writing yet, this Here’s To… activity can be a good substitute for the Thank You Post.

 Your students will likely need some modeling to get comfortable with this activity, especially if you have a lot of shy kids in your class.
-Plan at least a couple of weeks of modeling shout-outs before encouraging your students to join in.
+Plan at least a couple of weeks of modeling these mini “toasts” before encouraging your students to join in.

-There are many ways to start a shout-out, but Alber (2017) suggests these three positive sentence stems:
+There are many ways to start a Here’s To (Student) toast, but three positive sentence stems might include:

 Use sentiments like these to thank students for their contributions, praise them for a job well-done, or call out an act of kindness.

-Eventually, your students may pick up on what you’re doing and start making their own shout-outs.
+Eventually, your students may pick up on what you’re doing and start making their own Here’s To… toasts.
 However, you may need to specifically encourage them to join you in calling out fellow students for praise or thanks.

 This activity can be a great way to end the day.
 Spending just a few minutes on it at the end of class can boost everyone’s mood, give students a chance to publicly appreciate one another, and send students home riding a wave of positivity and kindness.